HirenPatel411/Personal-Projects/README.md

 # Personal-Projects

 ## Introduction
-  This repository has my personal projects and research papers.
+  This repository has my personal research paper!
+Feel free to read it.

-  Projects and research papers are uploaded to seperate branches
+  This program uses 9 different sorting algorithms and my paper explains which is the better one in different cases.

 ### Language
   C#